bolajikoyi/Corona-Virus-Test-App/README.md

 To run the backend part of the project:

-- Navigate to the directory of the backend files: `cd backend-chest-X`
+- Navigate to the directory of the backend files: `cd backend-coronaTest`
 - To install all the backend dependencies: `npm install`
 - To run the backend server: `npm start`